 - Avoid easy-to-guess phrases.
 A word that’s in the dictionary, on your pet’s collar or on your license plate is a big NO.

 If you would like to learn more about creating good passwords, consider checking out our How to create a strong password article.
+You can also try our password generator that will help you to come up with safe passwords.

 Password cracking is easier than most users think.
 There are plenty of free tools and some of them are easy enough even for novice crackers.
 There’s also more than one password cracking technique to try.
 Starting with a simple brute force attack and moving on to sophisticated methods that combine different techniques, password cracking is evolving every day.